reyestech/Hashcat/README.md

   <img src="https://github.com/user-attachments/assets/46e0c415-8cd6-4246-a453-21666509c475" width="50%" alt="password_strength"/>
 </div>

 ## TL;DR
 - Crack a provided **NTLM** hash with **Hashcat** + **rockyou.txt** in a Kali VM.
 - Output results to `cracked.txt` and document defender takeaways (policies, MFA).

 ---

 # 🔐 Hashcat: Password Cracking

 ## What This Lab Covers
-This lab demonstrates a reproducible, ethical workflow to crack a single NTLM hash.
+This lab demonstrates a reproducible and ethical workflow for cracking a single NTLM hash.
 You’ll identify the hash type, prepare the environment, run a dictionary attack, verify results, and note blue-team implications.

 **You will:**
 - Verify the hash type (NTLM / Hashcat `-m 1000`)